-These methods are where your circular linked list really pays off!
+This is the part where your circular linked list really pays off!
 I want you to write your code efficiently and directly, taking advantage of the fact that this is a linked list.
 For example, when you move a chunk of cards from one portion of the deck to another, you should only be moving the minimum number of pointers necessary to do the job.
 Don't move the cards one-by-one, or something inefficient like that.